sketch-hq/get-sketch-logs/README.md

 6. Basic **OS/CPU/GPU info**

 The logs are zipped up in a single file, ready to share with the support team.
+All the information inside these logs is anonymous and doesn't contain any personal identifiers.